dials/dials/doc/sphinx/documentation/installation_developer.rst

 and build.
 Then download these bootstrap modules::

   svn export svn://svn.code.sf.net/p/cctbx/code/trunk/libtbx/auto_build/bootstrap.py
-  svn export svn://svn.code.sf.net/p/cctbx/code/trunk/libtbx/auto_build/bootstrap_public.py

-Both codes are needed; bootstrap.py provides the basic functions;  bootstrap_public.py is a thin wrapper permitting general users to download all the source code with anonymous access to the Berkeley lab servers.

 Then::

-  python bootstrap_public.py --builder=dials
+  python bootstrap.py --builder=dials

 Explanation:  Several steps are performed: hot, update, base, build.
 If desired, they can be run individually at the command line::

-  python bootstrap_public.py --builder=dials hot
+  python bootstrap.py --builder=dials hot
-  python bootstrap_public.py --builder=dials update
+  python bootstrap.py --builder=dials update
-  python bootstrap_public.py --builder=dials base
+  python bootstrap.py --builder=dials base
-  python bootstrap_public.py --builder=dials build
+  python bootstrap.py --builder=dials build

 * "hot" downloads static tarballs containing prerequisite dependencies, to the module directory
 * "update" anonymously checks out or updates source code for dials and cctbx, to the module directory
 * "base" downloads and installs python and third party python packages to the base directory
 * "build" configures and compiles dials and cctbx

+If you are a developer with an account at cci.lbl.gov you can add --cciuser=<your cci user name>.
+This will allow you to make commits back to the source tree.
+Similarly, if you have a source forge account, you can add --sfuser=<your source forge user name>.
+The DIALS builder pulls code from repositories in both locations.

 For subsequent login sessions, be sure to set the environment in order to use the command-line dispatchers::